dimitrov8/SoftUni/CSharp-DB/README.md

 # C# Database Course - September 2023

-Welcome to the repository for the **C# Database** course.
+Welcome to the repository for the **C# Database** course at **Software University**.
 This README provides a concise overview of the key learnings from the course.

 ## Course Structure